Portrait of the Vendramin Family: History and description

 The canvas was commissioned by the patrician Vendramin family, and portrays, as was the typical Venetian custom, only male members of the dynasty.
 It includes the brothers Andrea and Gabriele Vendramin, and Andrea's seven sons.
 However Andrea was apparently only three years older than Gabriele, which one would not think from the two figures here.
 It remains uncertain which is which.
 The three young boys kneeling on the left were added later by another artist, and are markedly lower in quality.

 The figures are next to an altar holding a reliquary of the True Cross, which still exists.
 This was connected with a miracle in 1370-82 depicted by Vittorio Carpaccio, Gentile Bellini and other artists - when accidentally dropped into a canal during a congested procession it did not sink but hovered over the water, evading others trying to help, until an earlier Andrea Vendramin dived in and retrieved it.
-This Andrea had been presented with the relic in 1369, in his capacity as head of the confraternity or Scuola Grande di San Giovanni Evangelista; they still hold the relc and its reliquary.
+This Andrea had been presented with the relic in 1369, in his capacity as head of the confraternity or Scuola Grande di San Giovanni Evangelista; they still hold the relic and its reliquary.
 Both the large Bellini painting, The Miracle of the True Cross near San Lorenzo Bridge, of 1496–1500, and the Carpaccio of 1494, are now in the Accademia museum in Venice.

 Titian's painting has been described as, "one of the greatest group portraits in history".
 It balances youth and wisdom as well as demonstrating the power of this family and their public commitments to the Republic.
 The relic is a central part of the portrait and was seen as both a symbol of the Serene Republic, and a personal symbol for the Vendramin family.

 The painting was clearly designed for a specific location, presumably in one of the various Vendramin palaces in Venice, perhaps on a stairway.
 The lighting and very low vanishing point suggest that the primary viewing point was anticipated to be at the left of the canvas, with the lower edge at about head height.